Chomenor/ioef-cmod/README.md

-  BUILD_STANDALONE     - build binaries suited for stand-alone games SERVERBIN            - rename 'ioq3ded' server binary CLIENTBIN            - rename 'ioquake3' client binary USE_RENDERER_DLOPEN  - build and use the renderer in a library BUILD_RENDERER_OPENGL1 build the opengl1 client / renderer library BUILD_RENDERER_OPENGL2 build the opengl2 client / renderer library
+  BUILD_STANDALONE     - build binaries suited for stand-alone games SERVERBIN            - rename 'ioq3ded' server binary CLIENTBIN            - rename 'ioquake3' client binary USE_ARCHLESS_FILENAMES don't include the architecture in binary filenames USE_RENDERER_DLOPEN  - build and use the renderer in a library BUILD_RENDERER_OPENGL1 build the opengl1 client / renderer library BUILD_RENDERER_OPENGL2 build the opengl2 client / renderer library